NIRMAL1090/PreoPolicy/TOS.md

 ## Usage Agreement

-By inviting the bot and using it, you agree to the following terms:
+By inviting the Preo bot and using it, you agree to the following terms:

 1. The bot will store your server's ID for the purpose of making server specfic options functional.
 2. The bot will **NOT** share your server's ID with any 3rd party companies or individuals.